gusibi/meta-tag-fetcher/FAQ.md

 ## General Questions

-### What is Meta Tag Fetcher Pro?
+### What is Meta Tag Fetcher
-Meta Tag Fetcher Pro is a Chrome extension that helps you extract, manage, and customize meta tags from web pages.
+Meta Tag Fetcher is a Chrome extension that helps you extract, manage, and customize meta tags from web pages.
 It's designed for developers, SEO specialists, and content managers who need quick access to page metadata.

 ### Is it free to use?
-Yes, Meta Tag Fetcher Pro is completely free to use and open source.
+Yes, Meta Tag Fetcher is completely free to use and open source.

 ### Which browsers are supported?
 Currently, the extension supports Google Chrome and other Chromium-based browsers (version 88 or higher).